peevem/specs/examples/README.md

 [`life-events.ndjson`](life-events.ndjson) shows how to record significant personal events, meetings, and activities.

+### Tag Operations

+[`tag-operations.ndjson`](tag-operations.ndjson) demonstrates how to use separate tag events for classification, including adding, namespacing, and removing tags.

 ## Using the Examples

 These examples are provided to help you understand the structure and possibilities of PEEVEM.
 You can: